SaidGuerazem/Vision-based-autonomous-path-tracking-of-a-mobile-robot-using-fuzzy-logic/README.md

 Detailed instructions on setting up and running the system can be found in the `docs/` directory.-->
 ## Environment
+We present first the environment that we created on Gazebo to have some accurate representations for the simulation.

 ## Acknowledgments